DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-03-27-application-layout-changes.md

 Previously this section was labelled [Accessibility needs](/manage-teacher-training-applications/offer-panel#offer-panel-new).
 But research showed that providers didn't fully understand what it meant.

-If the section is labelled ‘Disability, access and other needs’ Then providers will understand it
+If we include "disability" in the section name then providers will know what the section is for.

 {{ appFigure({
   image: {